Offsite Automatic Data Backup (Crashplan)

 Who is it for?

-This service is available to SIL staff with an Insite account.
+This service is available to SIL-affiliated staff.
 It is also available to SIL's "Insite" partner organizations involved in language development and Bible translation, provided that your organization ...

 - Uses our SIL Identity and Access Management Program

 - Will provide an administrator responsible for all aspects of administration, data recovery and customer service of their accounts

 - Agrees to our Terms of Service and will sign a Memorandum of Understanding with SIL Global Technology and Information Services.